UnseenBook/spacetraders-go-sdk/README.md

-# Go API client for stsdk
+# Go API client for stc

 SpaceTraders is an open-universe game and learning platform that offers a set of HTTP endpoints to control a fleet of ships and explore a multiplayer universe.